COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 "During the public health emergency caused by the COVID-19 pandemic, we will implement this Contingency Learning Plan for your Student.
 Once school resumes, this plan will expire and the current programs and services outlined in the Individualized Education Plan will continue."[2]

-The Individuals with Disabilities Education Act, the federal special education law, does not permit schools to stop implementing a child's IEP or to replace the IEP with a "Contingency Learning Plan" that was not developed by the child's IEP team.
+The Individuals with Disabilities Education Act, the federal special education law, does not permit schools to stop implementing or replace a child's IEP with a "Contingency Learning Plan" that was not developed by the child's IEP team.

 Guidance from State DOEs?